inspircd/docs/docs/3/modules/clearchan.md

 ----- | -----------
 KILL  | Kill all members of the channel (default behaviour).
 KICK  | Kick all members of the channel.
-G     | G-line all members of the channel.
+G     | G-line all members of the channel for one hour.
-Z     | Z-line all members of the channel.
+Z     | Z-line all members of the channel for one hour.

 #### Example Usage